Inferring networks from time series: a neural approach: Comparative performance analysis

+which has been shown to optimise the expected squared jump distance \cite{Titsias_2023}.
+The expectation value is calculated empirically over all samples drawn using the efficient algorithm given in \cite{Titsias_2023}.
+In all experiments, we employ a `warm start' by initialising the sampler close to the minimum of the problem.
+We found this to be necessary in such high dimensions (between 256 and 490.000) to produce decent results.
+Unlike the MCMC sampler, the neural network is initialised randomly.

+Figures \ref{fig:computational_performance}a--b show our method's prediction accuracy alongside that of OLS regression and preconditioned MALA on synthetic Kuramoto data; the accuracy here is defined as the $L^1$ error

+where $\pred{A}$ is the mode of the posterior.
+In fig. \ref{fig:computational_performance}a, the accuracy is shown as a function of the noise $\sigma$ on the training data.
+We generate enough data to ensure the likelihood function is unimodal.
 For the practically noiseless case of $\sigma < 10^{-5}$, the regression scheme on average outperforms the neural approach; however, even for very low noise levels $\sigma \geq 10^{-5}$ and above, the neural approach proves far more robust, outperforming OLS by up to one order of magnitude and maintaining its prediction performance up to low noise levels of $\sigma \leq 10^{-3}$.
-These results hold both for first-order ($\alpha=0$) and second-order Kuramoto equations [\ref{eq:second_order_Kuramoto}] (see fig. \ref{fig:computational_performance}b); in the second-order case, the neural method begins outperforming OLS at even lower levels of $\sigma$ than in the first-order case, though the improvement is not as significant.
+Meanwhile, we find that in the low- to mid-level noise regime, the neural scheme approximates the mode of the distribution by between one to two orders of magnitude more accurately than the Langevin sampler.
+For high levels of noise ($\sigma > 10^{-2}$), the performances of the neural and MALA schemes converge.
+These results hold both for first-order ($\alpha=0$) and second-order Kuramoto dynamics [\ref{eq:second_order_Kuramoto}]; in the second-order case, the neural method begins outperforming OLS at even lower levels of $\sigma$ than in the first-order case, though the improvement is not as significant (cf fig. \ref{fig:second_order_accuracy} in the appendix).

+In figure \ref{fig:computational_performance}b we show the accuracy as a function of the convexity of the loss function.
+In general, it is hard to quantify the convexity of $J$, since we do not know how many networks fit the equation at hand.
+However, when the dynamics are linear in the adjacency matrix $\mathbf{A}$, we can do so using the Gram matrices of the observations of each node $i$, $\mathbf{G}_i\mathbf{G}_i^\top$, where we quantify the (non-)convexity of the problem by the minimum rank of all the Gram matrices,

+The problem is fully determined if $\mathfrak{c} = N-1$ and all Gram matrices are invertible.
+As shown, regression is again more accurate when the problem is close to fully determined; however, as $\mathfrak{c}$ decreases, the accuracy quickly drops, with the neural scheme proving up to an order of magnitude more accurate.
+Meanwhile, the MCMC scheme is consistently outperformed by the neural scheme, though it too eclipses regression for $\mathfrak{c}<0.75$.
+In summary, regression is only viable for the virtually noiseless and fully determined case, while the neural scheme maintains good prediction performance even in the noisy and highly underdetermined case (see also fig. \ref{fig:computational_performance}d--e).